Turkey says defense firms face temporary losses after F-35 removal

 ANKARA (Reuters) - Turkish defense companies may face temporary losses after a U.S. decision to remove Ankara from the F-35 fighter jet program but the industry will emerge stronger as a result, the head of Turkey’s Defense Industry Directorate said on Thursday.

-On Wednesday the United States said it was removing Turkey from the F-35 jet program over its purchase of Russian S-400 defense systems.
-Turkey had ordered more than 100 of the stealth fighters and its defense companies were also involved in building the jets.
+The United States says it is removing Turkey from the F-35 jet program over its purchase of Russian S-400 defense systems, which Washington says could compromise the stealth capabilities of the F-35 jets.

+Turkey has dismissed those concerns and last week took delivery of the first shipment of S-400 parts, prompting Wednesday’s decision by Washington to end Turkey’s involvement in the F-35 program.
+Turkish firms had been producing F-35 parts and Ankara had ordered more than 100 of the jets.

+Speaking to reporters in Ankara, Ismail Demir said the move was unilateral and not in line with the agreement signed between the parties, and added that Turkey would continue meeting its commitments until its exclusion from the program is finalised.

+It said Turkey would no longer receive more than $9 billion in projected work share related to the F-35 over the life of the program, and added that it would not be able to receive the F-35s it had ordered.

+Moving the supply chain for the jet would also cost the United States between $500 million and $600 million, it said.

-Speaking to reporters in Ankara, Ismail Demir said Turkish companies would evaluate how to compensate for their losses from Turkey’s removal, but added that other countries involved in the F-35 program would face an additional cost of $7-8 million per jet as a result of the move.
+Demir said Turkish defense companies would evaluate how to compensate for their losses from Turkey’s removal, but added that other countries involved in the F-35 program would face extra costs of $7-8 million per jet as a result of the move.

 He also said Turkey would not purchase foreign defense equipment from now on unless it was absolutely necessary, but did not elaborate further.